zeeshanmahar007/Object-Oriented-OOP-Based-Project/README.md

 library of graphics.h and language used for this project is c++

 ## Features:
-- in this Program we have a drawing canvas.
+- In this Program we have a drawing canvas.
 - Its program have a separate panel for Colors, Shapes and for selecting other features of program.
 - It should have an option to draw all possible shapes like Circle Oval Square Rectangle etc.
 - It should have a color palette of 10 colors.